usd-cs/COMP-49X-24-25-the-brink/the-brink/README.md

 This project was initialized using [Create React App](https://github.com/facebook/create-react-app).

+This project was initialized using Create React App and is built with javascript and node.js.

 ## Available Scripts

 In the project directory, you can run the following commands: